 The drying process will again depend on the glue manufacturer.

-It's best to avoid sewing your own suit, especially for open water swimming wetsuits.
+It's best to avoid sewing your own suit, especially for open-water swimming wetsuits.
 However, people have been known to sew the seams of thicker suits with dental floss.

 Additionally, the sewing will need to be 'blind stitched', meaning you will only need to push the needle through one-quarter of the neoprene before glueing the rest of the repair.
 For the best results, a curved needle is recommended.

-If you decided to sew your suit with dental floss, it's advised that two layers of glue are applied to the rip beforehand.
+If you decide to sew your suit with dental floss, it's advised that two layers of glue are applied to the rip beforehand.
 Once the suit has been stitched up, another layer of glue will need to be applied and then left for a minimum of eight hours to dry.

 For additional security, glue some seam tape to the inside of the suit where the original damage is located.